recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout-guide-adyen-components.md

 ***

-## Step 3: Configure Adyen Component Best Practices
+## Step 3: Configure Adyen component best practices

 Ensure the following options are set for reliable vaulting and renewals: